rubyfu/RubyFu/README.md

 ![](images/other/rubyfu.png)
 ***RubyFu is where Ruby goes evil!***

 This book is a collection of ideas, tricks and skills that could be useful for Hackers.
 It's a unique extraction reference summarizes a lot of research and experience in order to achieve your **w00t** in shortest and smartest way.
-Rubyfu is where you'll find plug-n-hack code, where ruby goes evil.
+Rubyfu is where you'll find plug-n-hack code, Rubyfu is a book to use not to read, it' where ruby goes evil.